ucsb-cs156/w24/lab/team02.md

 ### What is a `Database Migration` file?

-the third part of setting up your new table is a creating a migration file
+The third part of setting up your new table is a creating a *database migration file*.

-In Liquibase a migration file describes how a change should be applied to a given table.
+In Liquibase, a migration file describes how a change should be applied to a given table.
 It is used on live databases where the data cannot be erased between versions and need to be under continuous integration.

-Each file contains multiple `changeSets` each change set contains an `id` typically the name of the file-the number of the `changeSet` in the file, Example: Articles-1.
-In addition to that each `changeSet` contains an `author` some `preconditions` and the most important a list of `changes`
+* Each file contains multiple `changeSets`.
+* Each change set has an `id` such as `Articles-1`.
+The `id` is typically the name of the `@Entity` class followed by a number; these numbers just start at 1 and increase with each change set. , -the number of the `changeSet` in the file, Example: Articles-1.
+* In addition to that each `changeSet` has an `author`, some `preconditions` and most important, a list of `changes`.

 In the `changes` is where we describe the database changes, in the example files for `UCSBDates` and `UCSBDinningCommons` we can see the changes described for the creation of a new table.
 Example: